SAQUIB-KHAN90/CloudBlitz-Student-Registration-Form/frontend/README.md

 This will start the application on http://localhost:3000, and you can view it in your browser.

-## 4. For frontend to backend Connection
+## 4. Install Axios for Frontend to Backend Connection

-Install axoios
+To install Axios for connecting the frontend to the backend, run:

 ```bash

 npm i axios
 ```